Choose the Air Filter That’s Right for Your Home

-These are your more familiar home air filters and can be found at the majority of big box stores.
-While pleated home air filters may come with a lower price tag, they also have to be replaced more often – every 30-90 days versus once a year like the whole-home HEPA and high-efficiency air filters.
+These are your more standard home air filters and can be found at most big box stores.
+While pleated home air filters may come with a lower price tag, they also have to be changed more often – every 30-90 days versus once a year like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
 Standard pleated air filters can eliminate up to 45% of pollutants in your home’s air and the biggest factor is the number of pleats per foot.
 The higher number of pleats, the better the air flow, and the cleaner your home’s air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most simple type of home air filter.
-These filters do not usually improve your indoor air quality; instead, they were designed to shelter the heating and cooling equipment from having larger contaminants enter the system and ruin the parts.
+These filters do not usually better your indoor air quality; instead, they were designed to shelter the HVAC equipment from having larger contaminants enter the system and ruin the components.
 As a result, they aren’t successful at removing indoor air pollutants, but they are available for about $1 each.